P-Phenylenediamine

 p-Phenylenediamine (PPD) is an organic compound with the formula C_{6}H_{4}(NH_{2})_{2}.
 This derivative of aniline is a white solid, but samples can darken due to air oxidation.
-It is mainly used as a component of engineering polymers and composites like kevlar.
-It is also an ingredient in hair dyes and is occasionally used as a substitute for henna.
+It is mainly used as a component of engineering polymers and synthetic fibers like Twaron and Kevlar.
+It is also an ingredient in hair dyes and is occasionally used as a substitute for Henna.

 Production

 PPD is produced via three routes.
 Most commonly, 4-nitrochlorobenzene is treated with ammonia and the resulting 4-nitroaniline is then hydrogenated:

 In the DuPont route, aniline is converted to diphenyltriazine, which is then converted by acid-catalysis to 4-aminoazobenzene.
 Hydrogenation of the latter affords PPD.

 Uses

 Precursor to polymers

 PPD is a precursor to aramid plastics and fibers such as kevlar and twaron.
 These applications exploit PPD's difunctionality, i.e. the presence of two amines which allow the molecules to be strung together.
 This polymer arises from the reaction of PPD and terephthaloyl chloride.
 The reaction of PPD with phosgene gives the diisocyanate, a precursor to urethane polymers.

 Molecular structure of Kevlar: the monomer subunit is bolded, dashed lines indicate hydrogen bonds.